 - Conduct after-action reviews: what did you intend, what happened, and what will you change next time?

-Explore how personal responsibility fits into your life path at https://lifepurposeapp.com/blog/how-to-discover-your-core-values.
+Explore how personal responsibility fits into your life at: https://lifepurposeapp.com/blog/how-to-discover-your-core-values.

 6. Collaboration: The Power of Collective Genius